peetal/peetali/content/home/particle.md

 ---
 # An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/getting-started/page-builder/
-widget: blank
+widget: particle

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 10